 – Arthur Dent to too young, too clean and too alert.

-– Ford Prefect isn’t ‘off the wall’ enough (and is black, which is a minor grumble).
+– Ford Prefect isn’t ‘off the wall’ enough.

 – Zaphod Beeblebrox displays just one head at a time, rather than having them side by side as described in the books.